 - You should complete the form electronically in either case.

 If you have previously supplied the supporting letter from your faith leader to the Exams Office or your Course Office, you will not have to send it again.
 However you will need to send a new copy of the form for each exam period or module assessment which will be affected.
 The Exams Office or your Course Office (whichever is applicable) will try to accommodate your requirements, wherever possible.
 You will be contacted directly to let you know what they will be.

 In the case of examinations, you will be required to sign a Confidentiality Agreement and you will sit your exam along with other students for whom special arrangements have been made.

-In 2017 Ramadan takes place during the examination period.
-We want to support students who will be fasting, so we have ensured that there will be no evening examinations during the main May-June examination periods.
-We have also found some useful information on eating and staying well during Ramadan.
+In 2018 Ramadan takes place during the examination period.
+We want to support students who will be fasting during the main May-June examination periods.
+We have found some useful information on eating and staying well during Ramadan.
 Firstly there is the Ramadan Health Guide produced by Communities in Action and an advice guide produced by the NHS Choices.
 The City Chaplaincy team is also available for any questions you might have.